uber/cassette/docs/usage.rst

 Storage backend
 ---------------

+.. versionadded:: 0.3.1
+   Ability to read from a directory.

+.. versionadded:: 0.3.1
+   Ability to read from JSON files.

 cassette supports multiple storage backend:

 * File based (all the requests and responses are in the same file)